serena-ni/orbit/README.md

-# Orbit Simulator
+# Orbit

-**Orbit Simulator** is a 2D space game where you pilot a spaceship through a dynamic planetary system.
+**Orbit** is a 2D space game where you pilot a spaceship through a dynamic planetary system.
 Avoid collisions, pass checkpoints, and survive as long as possible.

 ## Controls